-LL315 Advanced Composition
+LL315 Advanced Composition & Research 3 credits

 This course is a study of the techniques of good expository writing with attention to the development of prose style in practical academic writing situations.
+This course will equip students with a detailed understanding of citation and intellectual honesty.
+The course will also provide students with advanced-level research instruction.
 (Writing Intensive) (Spring/Odd Years)